reiddraper/reiddraper.com/_posts/2011-04-18-first-chef-recipe.md

 ## Closing Thoughts

-There are many parts of Chef that I've glossed over, or neglected entirely.
 Chef is much more powerful than what I've presented, but I hope I've been able to show how easy it is to get started writing and editing recipes.
 If you'd like to learn more about Chef, check out the